apacheignite/documentation/deployment/mesos-deployment.md

   ]
 }
 [/block]
-3. In order to make sure that Apache Mesos Framework deployed correctly, do the following.
+3. In order to make sure that Apache Mesos Framework is deployed correctly, do the following.
 Open Mesos console at `http://<master-ip>:5050`.
-If everything works OK then tasks with name like `Ignite node N` should have state `RUNNING`.
+If everything works OK, then tasks with name like `Ignite node N` should have state `RUNNING`.
 In this example N=1.
 See example `properties.prop` file - "IGNITE_NODE_COUNT": "1"
 [block:image]
 {
   "images": [